sylhare/sylhare.github.io/_posts/2020-04-07-Kotlin-tcp-socket-example.md

 ### Testing

-For testing a connexion, and your tcp server, client.
+For testing a connection, and your tcp server, client.
 You have a wide range of possibilities.

 You can either mock the `socket` and the connection to test the logic